How to Make Your Smartphone Consume Less Data

-Since no one wants to go over their monthly data limit, it’s important to know what the right settings are in order to save some of the data.
+Since no one wants to go over their monthly data limit, it’s important to know the right settings to save some of the data.
 Today’s article will go through 10 of the most important steps to take.
 Most of them work for iOS and Android, but some also apply to Windows phones or BlackBerry.
 Feel free to share your own tips and ideas to make this article even more useful.

 Identify activities that consume a lot of data